 The beautiful county of Buckinghamshire offers country estates and glorious gardens, and has intriguing wartime connections

 Bordering Greater London to the southeast, Buckinghamshire’s proximity to the capital made it a prime spot for the building of grand country estates – the grander the better, so as to impress any visiting dignitaries.
-The Prime Minister’s country home, Chequers, is located in a quiet corner of this leafy county, and there are many other fine examples to discover.
+Here are some of the finest examples.

 Waddesdon Manor, arguably Buckinghamshire’s most impressive country house, was built by Baron Ferdinand de Rothschild in the late 19th century to entertain guests and show off his impressive collection of Old Masters, Gobelins tapestries and Sèvres porcelain.